slashP/Vali/readme.md

 # Vali - create GeoGuessr locations like a pro
+The creator of *An Arbitrary World*,  *An Arbitrary Rural World*, *Dirty World*, *IntersectionGuessr* ++ brings you Vali - the next evolution in computer generating GeoGuessr maps.
+With this tool **you** can create "An Arbitrary Rural Southern Europe", "Coastal Sri Lanka", "Skewed Africa" or something brand new.
+More than 100 million possible locations are awaiting - be creative.

+# First time setup
 * Install [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
 * Install [Windows Terminal](https://learn.microsoft.com/en-us/windows/terminal/install#install) (or use another terminal).
 * Install [Visual Studio Code](https://code.visualstudio.com/download) or use another text editor suitable for editing JSON files.
 * Open Windows Terminal and run `dotnet tool install -g vali`

+# Getting started
+* `vali download` - Download data for one or more countries.
+* `vali create-file` - Create a JSON file to start off.
+* Edit JSON file.
+* `vali generate --file "NO.json"` - Generate locations based on the JSON file specified.

 # Commands
-* `vali download --country "FR"` - Download data for France.
-* `vali download` - Download data for all countries.
+* `vali download` - Download data.
+You will get asked which countries you want to download data for.
 * `vali generate --file norway.json` - Generate locations based on specification in `norway.json`.
 * `vali subdivisions --country "ES"` - Export default subdivision distribution data for Spain as JSON.
 * `vali subdivisions --country "ES" --text` - Export default subdivision distribution data for Spain as text.
 * `vali countries --country "ES,FR,IT"` - Export default country distribution data for Spain as JSON.
 * `vali countries --country "ES,FR,IT" --distribution "abw"` - Export country distribution data for Spain, France and Italy as specified by "A Balanced World" as JSON.
-* `vali countries --country "*" --distribution "aiw" --text` - Export country distribution data for all countries as specified by "A Improved World" as text.
+* `vali countries --country "*" --distribution "aiw" --text` - Export country distribution data for all countries as specified by "An Improved World" as text.
-* `vali report --country "NO" --property "County"` - Export counties/municipalities data for Norway.
+* `vali report --country "NO" --prop "County"` - Export counties/municipalities data for Norway.
+* `vali report --country "BE" --prop "Year"` - Export coverage year data for Belgium.

+# Buliding blocks
+Go directly to [full examples](#full-examples) or [properties](#properties) if you prefer not to read.

-# Selecting countries
+## Selecting countries
 You need to specify which countries you want to include in the `countryCodes` array.
 Example:
 ```json
 {
   "countryCodes": ["EC", "CO", "PE", "BO"]
 }
 ```
-# Distribution strategy
+## Distribution strategy
 You can select between different strategies for distributing locations.
 Option 1 is `FixedCountByMaxMinDistance` where you specify how many locations you want in total and each subdivision will get their locations spread as far away from each other as possible.
 You can set a minimum minimum distance to set a lower limit on how close each location can be to each other.
 This is the recommended approach for most.
 Example:
 ```json
 {